germangar/whook/README.md

 ### TO DO LIST ###
 - Add the option of closing positions by percentage.<br>
-- Create a queue for Alerts too.
-Position alerts shouldn't be processed until the previous orders of the same symbol are fullfilled.
 - 'pricelock' a made up mode to attempt to place market orders as limit orders.
 - Create some form of past trades storage better than the logs.
 Usable for trading performance analytics.